Predict+Optimize Problem in Renewable Energy Scheduling: Solutions submitted, final rankings, and summary of results

 Tables~\ref{tab:opt_summary} and \ref{tab:fc_summary} present an overview over the optimization and forecasting methods used by the shortlisted teams.
 It is evident in Table~\ref{tab:opt_summary} that most teams used mixed integer programming (MIP), or mixed integer quadratic programming (MIQP) with linear relaxations for the optimization.
 Only the teams ranked at 1st and 7th place considered forecast uncertainty by predicting scenarios and employing stochastic or robust optimization.
 The other teams relied on point forecasts and deterministic optimization.
 Regarding software, most teams used Gurobi for optimization via a Python interface.
 Some notable exceptions were the EVERGi team, who used evolutionary algorithms, in particular CMAES, combined with a subsequent local search, for the activities schedule.
 Team QSZU-PolyU used a simple heuristic approach for the scheduling that was then further optimized with a local search, which provides an excellent benchmark from which to assess possible gains obtained by more complex methodologies.

 Table~\ref{tab:fc_summary} shows that most of the top performing teams used tree-based algorithms, namely LightGBM and Random Forest (RF), to forecast building energy demand.
 A notable exception was the team from the Honda Research Institute (HRI, consisting of Steffen Limmer and Nils Einecke), who were able to achieve good results with a very simple technique: a seasonal median of demand over the previous 8 weeks.
 Several teams observed that Building 4 had very low demand, which led the EVERGi team to model this building as a multi-class classification problem.
 Other teams employed simple techniques, e.g., Richard Bean (RB) used a median forecast for this building.
-There are considerable amounts of missing values in the data, and we assume that this is a reason why tree-based methods performed well.
+There are considerable amounts of missing values in the data, which likely contributed to the success of tree-based methods.
 Most teams used the weather data provided (daily and hourly), together with calendar features and/or Fourier terms.
 Weather data was used with both lagging and leading features since the competition assumed the availability of a perfect weather forecast.
 Some teams used other features such as the total energy demand for the state of Victoria, and occupation rates as estimated from COVID-19 restriction information and the academic calendar (e.g., exam periods).

 Tree-based algorithms such as LightGBM and Random Forests were employed by most of the top solutions for solar forecasting.
 In particular, the two best solutions in terms of forecasting accuracy are based on these.
 Other approaches were neural networks such as ResNet (FRESNO team), and ensembles that included support vector regression (SVR), Prophet, Ridge Regression, and other algorithms.
 The features used by the participants were again lagging and leading weather features (solar irradiation in particular), and calendar features.